 Before you open up your key fob, it's wise to confirm that the battery is indeed the problem.
 Here’s how to verify:

 - Try your spare key fob: If you have a second key fob, test it.
 If the spare works perfectly, it strongly indicates the battery in your primary fob is dead or dying.
+This is the quickest and most reliable verification method.

 - Check for dashboard messages: Turn on your Highlander (if possible).
 Look for any "Low Key Fob Battery" or "Key Battery Low" warnings on your instrument cluster or infotainment screen.
+These messages are specifically designed to alert you to this issue.

 Common causes (most likely first)